triposat/Marvin-Assistant/README.md

 	    except Exception as e:
 		print(e)
 	    ```
-    - **Viewing a note:** While we need to view a note, this function gets invoked and the note is displayed.</br>
+    - **Viewing a note:**
+	    - When viewing a note, this function is called.
+	    - The note with the specified title is retrieved from the database and displayed.<br>

 	    ```python
 	    def displayNote(title):